 Once you break the treat into pieces, share some with a friend or neighbor, or add it to the dessert table at your Halloween party.

-Speaking of spooky parties, our Halloween Spider Treats are perfect for a creepy, crawly theme and these Pumpkin Cookie Dough Pops are terrific party favors.
+Speaking of spooky parties, our Halloween Spider Treats and Dirt and Worms recipe are perfect for a creepy, crawly theme and these Pumpkin Cookie Dough Pops are terrific party favors.
 Just wrap the pops in cellophane and tie with a cute orange or black ribbon.

 Ready to make some Halloween treats?
 Here’s what you need to start on this bark recipe.